aubreycorsetti/reading-notes/markdown.md

 ### How to add an image 👀

 What would a website be if it didn't have images?
-To insert an image add ! and wrap the alt text in []
+To insert an image add ! and wrap the alt text in []followed by the image file in parenthesis ()!
+EX: [asdjf]( picture link )

 ![If you see this then I successfully added an image](https://d2kspx2x29brck.cloudfront.net/1200x675/filters:format(webp)/img/iea/yrwQvLJbON/programmer-memes.jpg)